 Graduate Research Assistantships (GRAs) allow you to collaborate with your faculty supervisor(s) in current research projects.
 GRAs are often provided in cases where the student's thesis research contributes to the current research of their faculty member supervisor(s).
 GRAs are normally paid by the student's supervisor(s), and the amount of GRA a student recieves varies depending on the amount of funding available.
 Funds for GRAs are often recieved from faculty via various external or government research grants or contracts.

 Currently, all incoming domestic graduate students within the School of Computer Science (SoCS) are eligible for department-level funding.
-Domestic MSc students are eligible for $5,500 per year for 2 years, and domestic PhD students are eligible for $9,500 per year for 3 years.
+Domestic MSc students are eligible for up to $5,000 per year for 2 years, and domestic PhD students are eligible for up to $9,000 per year for 3 years.
 There is no application necessary, as domestic students are automatically eligible upon admission to the program.

 Graduate Awards & Scholarships